 On the corner of Panská and Rybárska brána is a man peering out of a manhole cover ‘looking up skirts’, created by Viktor Hulík.
 It’s been here since 1997 and is the favourite photo op in town.

-On the corner of Hlavné námestie, by Kaffee Mayer.
-A real dandy, Ignác Lamár was nicknamed Schöne Náci, meaning ‘Handsome Ignatius’.
-The statue (by Juraj Meliš) depicts a real person who was locally famous for strolling the Korzo.
-He appears quite friendly and jolly, but his fiancée was deported to a Nazi concentration camp in World War II and died; he never recovered psychologically from the trauma and spent his days wandering along the Korzo in a top hat and tails, smiling at everyone.
+The statue (by Juraj Meliš) depicts a real person who was famous locally as a dandy.
+Ignác Lamár (1897–1967) was nicknamed Schöne Náci, meaning ‘Handsome Ignatius’; he appears quite friendly and jolly on the statue, but his fiancée was deported to a Nazi concentration camp in World War II, where she died.
+He never recovered psychologically from the trauma and spent his days wandering along the Korzo in a top hat and tails, smiling at everyone.

 A grotesque gargoyle from a late Gothic façade.
-Horrible dwarf squatting and flashing at passers-by on Panská.
-Various theories about his significance – some say he is looking towards Vydrica, the former red-light district and that’s why he is aroused; others insist he represents a very nosy resident of the building who likes to spy on passers-by from a tiny bay window.
+Horrible dwarf squatting and flashing at the street.
+Various theories about his significance – some say he is looking towards Vydrica, the former red-light district, and that’s why he is aroused; others insist he represents a very nosy resident of the building who likes to spy on passers-by from a tiny bay window.